Creating Cases

 Graphical user interface, application Description automatically generated

-• Type: Select the Artifact’s type.
-Available Artifact types include all ThreatConnect Indicator types and other data types determined by ThreatConnect and your System Administrator.
-To filter Artifact types, enter text in the search bar displayed at the top of the dropdown menu.
+• Type: (Required) Select the Artifact’s type.
+Available Artifact types include all ThreatConnect Indicator types and other data types by ThreatConnect and your System Administrator.

 Note